 Two Iranian policemen have been killed in a clash with armed drug traffickers in the eastern part of the country, PressTV reported.

-According to the Sistan-Baluchestan border police, the conflict occurred in the Kohsefid district of the town of Saravan, near the Pakistan border.
+Sistan-Baluchestan border police, the conflict occurred in the Kohsefid district of the town of Saravan, near the Pakistan border.

 During the fighting two border policemen, Ali-Qorban Ebrahimi and Nasser Sheibani, were killed.